CamCove-Crichton/Whiskey-d_Away/README.md

 - Implemented the flatpickr for date editing in the basket view, for a better UX
 - Then added in an update and remove button to each line item in the basket, to allow the user to update or remove a line item that is in their basket
 - I added in the view, and url to be able to adjust the basket, so users can update the items in the baset without having to stray away from the basket
+- I decided to go back on myself to simplify things a bit due to time contraints, so changed my add to basket view to only allow one of every tour to be added to the basket, and if it already exists in the basket then it will return a message to explain to the user the tour already exists in the basket and if they would like to edit it, this can be done from the basket
+- We then generated the number of attendees from the template view and in the template itself
+- After refocusing the add to basket view, I then went on to readjust the adjust basket view to update the items that exist in the basket

 ### Future Developments